andre-janino/JumboStoreLocator/README.md

 #### Google Maps API

-- _`Maps JavaScript API`_ enables the use of google maps on a javascript front-end.
+- _`Maps JavaScript API`_ enables the use of google maps on an html/javascript front-end.
 - _`Geocoding API`_ is used to convert addresses (e.g. Netherlands) into geographic coordinates.
 - _`Places API`_ helps with address auto-complete.